-Points can be earned in six different categories: Reading, Labs, Quizzes, Midterm, Final, and Paper.
+Points can be earned in six different categories: Reading, Labs, Papers, Quizzes, Midterm, and Final.
 In each category, points can be earned up to the maximum specified.
-Make-up credit is often available within each category, so you can still get a perfect score even if you miss a few points here or there, but extra points do not carry over to your final grade.
+Make-up credit is often available within each category, so most people will get a perfect score even though they will miss a few points here or there.
+Extra points do not carry over to your final grade.